 How Academies and CTE Work Together for Student Success

-The JCPS Academies of Louisville model represents the next step in this progression, integrating CTE into a comprehensive approach to college and career readiness.
-By combining rigorous academics with career-themed pathways, Academies ensure that all students graduate with the skills and knowledge they need to thrive in an ever-changing world.
+The JCPS Academies of Louisville model represents a significant step forward, integrating CTE into a comprehensive approach to college and career readiness.
+By combining rigorous academics with career-themed pathways, the Academies ensure that all students graduate with the skills and knowledge they need to thrive in an ever-changing world.

 What Are Academies and CTE?